 12 Best Water Parks in Europe for Thrill Seeking Adults

-Whether you’re looking for a relaxing day trip away from your resort or searching for some exhilarating water activities, you’ve come to the right place!
+Whether you’re looking for a relaxing day trip away from your resort or searching for exhilarating water activities, you’ve come to the right place!
 While many of these aqua parks are great for kids, adults love holidays abroad with water slides too!
 I’ve picked out the best water parks in Europe so that you can plan a fun, splash-filled trip away this summer.

 List of Water Parks in Europe